kabircse/Design-Principle-Pattern/README.md

       	//storage components gives as constructor to user.

     Dispatch: Dispatch is a process of select a method at run time.
 	Trait: Trait is simply a group of methods that you want include within another class.
-A Trait, like an abstract class, cannot be instantiated on it’s own.
+A Trait, like an abstract class, cannot be instantiated on itâ€™s own.